ishtvan-lucor/First_projects_in_Unit_Factory/README.md

 + ./name_project argument**

 ** Libft arguments: first is name of function, next the argument/arguments of function
-+ Exemple: ./test ft_putchar A
++ Example: ./test ft_putchar A
 + Warning: in error case, it will print a list of available functions prototypes

 ** Get_Next_Line argument: only the file that need to read
-+ Exemple: ./get_next_line name_file_with_text
++ Example: ./get_next_line file

 ** Fillit argument: only the file with Tetriminos
-+ Exemple: ./fillit name_file_with_Tetriminos
++ Example: ./fillit ile_with_Tetriminos

 '*' Tetriminos must respect the following rules :
-+ Precisely 4 lines of 4 characters, each followed by a new line (well... a 4x4 square).
++ Precisely 4 lines of 4 characters, each followed by a new line (4x4 square).
 + A Tetrimino is a classic piece of Tetris composed of 4 blocks.
-+ Each character must be either a block character(’#’ ) or an empty character (’.’).
++ Each character must be representedby a block character(’#’ ) or an empty character (’.’).
-+ Each block of a Tetrimino must touch at least one other block on any of his 4 sides (up, down, left and right).
++ Each block with Tetrimino must be separated by a newline.